alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 When I was in Oracle and delivered Oracle BI product which called OAC(similar visualization tool with Power BI), I saw many customers want to embed(integrate) BI dashboard to their own application seamlessly which includes identity federation with existing IAM(Identity and Access Management) solution).

-From my perspective, Power BI has an advantage having bunch of features in terms o
+From my perspective,  Power BI is considered to have market value in that it has a variety of features that facilitate integration with existing applications.

 ![](https://github.com/rnlduaeo/alibaba/blob/master/11.JPG?raw=true)